peoplecarbon/pplcdid/docs/did-spec.md

 ### 3.3	Update

-Updating `did:ppld` is providing a new DID document (and/or new keys for key rotation) while also publishing the revocation document and original keys to prove ownership.
+Updating `did:pplc` is providing a new DID document (and/or new keys for key rotation) while also publishing the revocation document and original keys to prove ownership.
 An example is given below (*EXAMPLE 3*) of all log entries for an updated DID.

 *EXAMPLE 3: An example DID with all associated information and representations*